Privacywonk/CloakAndDagger/README.md

-# All networks are adversarial.
+# All networks are adversarial...

 ...just depends on your perspective.